puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_overview.markdown

     ipaddress:  192.168.100.218
     template:   false

-We can see that we've connected to our vSphere server and returned a VMWare template and a virtual machine.
-VMWare templates contain the information needed to build new virtual machines, for example the operating system, hardware configuration and other details needed to provision a machine.
+We can see that we've connected to our vSphere server and returned a VMware template and a virtual machine.
+VMware templates contain the information needed to build new virtual machines, for example the operating system, hardware configuration and other details needed to provision a machine.
 A virtual machine is an existing machine that has already been provisioned on the vSphere